-The challenges of the 1960’s: radical changes in the Church; civil-rights unrest; anti-Vietnam War protests, all seep into the cloister and stir up conflict.
-A high-school sweetheart, then admiring male colleagues, complicate her resolve to be faithful.
+The challenges of the 1960s: radical changes in the Church; civil-rights unrest; anti-Vietnam War protests, all seep into the cloister and stir up conflict.
+A high-school sweetheart, then admiring male colleagues, complicates her resolve to be faithful.
 Can Maggie and her classmates find fulfillment in God alone?

 June 1960 – August 1962

 I waited for him on our front porch—something I’d done a hundred times.
 His old blue Ford chugged down our street of modest, red-brick houses.
 He parked and slid through the opening in the boxwood shrubs—a shortcut he’d created during the two years we’d been going together.

 The sight of Stan gave me butterflies—his wavy hair, flashy smile, broad shoulders, and tanned arms.
 This time, though—on this June day a week before my high school graduation—it would be different.
 He took our front steps two at a time and planted a kiss on my forehead.